 TurboTax Tip: One downside to filing a joint tax return is that both spouses are equally liable for any mistakes or deliberate omissions on the tax return.
 However, one spouse isn't responsible for the other spouse’s errors if they happened in the years before you married.

 There are tax benefits to nuptials, but some drawbacks exist as well.
 They don’t mean you shouldn’t get hitched; just consider them unwelcome gifts, along with that third toaster oven and the cheap fondue set.

-First, once you sign the joint return, you are fully responsible for every number that’s in it.
+- Once you sign the joint return, you are fully responsible for every number that’s in it.
 If your spouse fudges a figure, you’re equally liable for the consequences.
-The University of Denver’s Kevin O’Brien noted that you aren’t responsible for your spouse’s mistakes or deliberate omissions if they happened in the years before you married or if you can prove that you didn’t know about them.
+However, you aren’t responsible for your spouse’s mistakes or deliberate omissions if they happened in the years before you married or if you can prove that you didn’t know about them.

-Also, it might be harder to reach the higher minimum percentages of income necessary to be able to deduct medical or miscellaneous expenses, given the combined income, unless one or both of you had significant expenses.
-And finally, if there’s a garnishment for an unpaid loan or child support against a spouse, a refund could be delayed or blocked, O'Brien said.
+- It might be harder to reach the higher minimum percentages of income necessary to be able to deduct medical expenses (they must be greater than 7.5% of Adjusted Gross Income), given the combined income, unless one or both of you had significant health care expenses.

 - If there’s a garnishment for an unpaid loan or child support against a spouse, a refund could be delayed or blocked.

 With TurboTax Live Full Service, a local expert matched to your unique situation will do your taxes for you start to finish.
 Or, get unlimited help and advice from tax experts while you do your taxes with TurboTax Live Assisted.

 And if you want to file your own taxes, you can still feel confident you'll do them right with TurboTax as we guide you step by step.
 No matter which way you file, we guarantee 100% accuracy and your maximum refund.